obsidianmd/obsidian-clipper/README.md

 - Go to `chrome://extensions/`
 - Click `Load unpacked` and select the `dist` folder

+### URL patterns

+URL patterns allow you to automatically select the appropriate template based on the current webpage's URL.
+You can define multiple URL patterns for each template, separated by a new line.

+Simple matching checks if the URL *starts with* the specified pattern.

+- Example: `https://obsidian.md` will match any URL that starts with this text.

+For more complex matching, you can use regular expressions.
+Enclose your regex pattern in forward slashes (`/`).
+Remember to escape special characters in regex patterns (like `.` and `/`) with a backslash (`\`).

+- Example: `/^https:\/\/www\.imdb\.com\/title\/tt\d+\/reference\/?$/` will match any IMDB reference page.

 ### Template variables

 Template variables can be used to automatically pre-populate data from the page in a template.
 Variables can be used in the **note name**, **note location**, **properties**, and **note content**.